Application Procedures

 Return to top of page.

 Please review admissions eligibility for required entrance GPAs.
-Applicants who do not meet the minimum University of Toronto requirement of a mid-B average (73% or GPA 3.00) need not apply.
+Applicants to the Master’s Program in Women and Gender Studies must have at least a B+ average (GPA 3.3 – 3.6) or better in their final year of study.
+Applicants to the Ph.D.
+Program in Women and Gender Studies must have an A- average (CGPA 3.7).
 Also, applicants who do not meet the minimum UofT English language requirement need not apply.
 For details, consult the “How to Apply” section below.

 HOW TO APPLY